Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/03-Transform-data-with-sql.md

 ### Task 2.1: View files in the data lake

-1. After the script has completed, in the Azure portal, go to the **dp203-*xxxxxxx*** resource group that it created, and select your Synapse workspace.
+1. After the script has completed, in the Azure portal, go to the **analytics-*xxxxxxx*** resource group that it created, and select your Synapse workspace.

 2. In the **Overview** page for your Synapse workspace, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab; signing in if prompted.